 dresses, normally with a gold top, this is an original, obviously not

 Unfortunately the front of the top is not in very good condition,

-not shown here and it will have to be re-done.
+as shown here, badly faded and it will have to be re-done.

-These are the original cameo earings for the Gypsy Grandma
+These are the original cameo earrings for the Gypsy Grandma

 Note: there is a left and a right